 The real obstacle forfinancial institutions boils down to the concept of implementing such a solution.
 Without in-house data scientists to create models, the IT resources to get the data from their internal systems or from their processors, and the expertise to insure that the data is clean and correct, implementing processes within an organization can seem overwhelming.
 But it doesn't have to be so complicated.

 Solution providers who want to bring the value of machine learning to banks to help detect ATM breaches, thwart compromised cards, and reduce fraud need to be able to deliver a streamlined solution that takes days (not months) to implement, that does not burden a bank’s overloaded IT department, and delivers results in hours (not days or months).
-This a gap that exists in the marketplace that many companies are trying to solve, but have fully achieved.
+This a gap that exists in the marketplace that many companies are trying to solve, but haven't fully achieved.

 Still, the need to detect, stop and combat credit card fraud is growing as financial institutions realize the rate at which fraudsters are refining their techniques to stay continually ahead of the curve.
 Banks are using new tools to fight fraud — machine learning, automation, cloud technology, etc. — but so are the fraudsters, making the monetization of compromised cards has become a sophisticated industry that financial institutions are working to keep up with.